Hermannsburg Mission Seminary: History

 Having qualified, The first "pupils" were sent overseas in 1854 and founded the work of the Hermannsburg Mission in South Africa, where the Evangelical-Lutheran Mission in Lower Saxony (ELM) is still active today.

 Even after the Second World War, spiritual impulses went out from the mission seminary under seminary leader, Olav Hanssen.
 This resulted in the foundation of groups like Group 153, the Epiphaniaskreis, and the Protestant Gethsemane Monastery in Riechenberg Abbey at Goslar.

 Between 1979 and 1993 the seminary was led by Dietrich Mann.

-Description

-Male and female pastors are trained at the seminary.
-After six to seven years, they are eligible for service in the worldwide church.